(Updated August 2019)

 Bradley helped the Seminoles win the ACC Championship in 2012, play in a school record four consecutive NCAA Tournaments (2009, 2010, 2011 and 2012) and earn a No. 3 seed in the 2017 NCAA Tournament.
-He has been a member of the Seminoles’ most recent two NCAA Tournament teams including Florida State’s run to the Elite Eight in 2018 and to the Sweet 16 in 2019.
+He has been a member of the Seminoles’ most recent three NCAA Tournament teams including Florida State’s run to the Elite Eight in 2018 and to the Sweet 16 in 2019.

 Bradley designed and equipped the state-of-the-art weight room in the Seminoles’ Basketball Training Facility that opened in 2002.
 The weight room is considered to be one of the best and most complete in all of Division I sports.

 Bradley also worked at the University of Miami under Hamilton from 1995-98 where he worked with eight teams, which included one NCAA Tournament and one NIT appearance by the men’s basketball team.